EtchedPixels/FUZIX/Kernel/platform/platform-challengeriii/README.md

 Init and test for ACIA devices on other ports, set them to a safe dummy if absent (2 bytes RAM as a "not busy" ACIA)

-Why doesn't interrupt work on Z80 ? (emulator issue ?)
+Why doesn't interrupt work on Z80 ? (emulator issue - YES)

 Floppy disk driver

-Other disk sizes and make them a config option
+Other disk sizes and make them a config option (74 done)

-Driver for older disks 7MB etc (plus build a smaller image for them)
+Driver for older disks 7MB etc (plus build a smaller image for them) (in progress)